-- Tech community resolves an issue that causes a query request of the Win32_LogonSession class for the StartTime to display the value of the epoch instead of the actual logon time.
+- The tech community resolves an issue that causes a query request of the Win32_LogonSession class for the StartTime to display the value of the epoch instead of the actual logon time.
 For example, 1-1-1601 1:00:00.
 This occurs when a user who isn’t an administrator performs the query request.

-- Works on an issue that makes File Explorer manifest a regular file icon for files marked with FILE_ATTRIBUTE_OFFLINE rather of the anticipated placeholder icon.
+- Works on an issue that makes File Explorer manifest a regular file icon for files marked with FILE_ATTRIBUTE_OFFLINE rather than the anticipated placeholder icon.

 - Microsoft team fixes an issue with intermittent virtual private network (VPN) interruptions on cellular networks.